 Geoblocking on products and some services

 So, geoblocking in Europe doesn’t apply to all products and services that are being sold online.
 For example, digital copyright content, such as e-books or a Spotify or Netflix subscription won’t be covered by these new rules.
 At least, for now.
-There is a review clause in the law, which means the European Commission must evaluated within two years whether the geoblocking ban should also include such content.
+There is a review clause in the law, which means the European Commission must evaluate within two years whether the geoblocking ban should also include such content.

 ‘Consumer has to organize transport’